 - Make the Cheesecake Topping: In a mixing bowl, whisk the CREAM CHEESE and POWDERED SUGAR.
 Add the EGG and VANILLA EXTRACT.
 Spread mixture on top of brownie batter.

 - Spoon the Blackberry Compote on top and swirl with a skewer.
 Grate the remaining 20g CHOCOLATE on top.
-Bake for 35 – 40 minutes at 180c.
+Bake for 30 minutes at 180c for gooey results.